Navigating Alignment for Non-identical Client Class Sets: A Label Name-Anchored Federated Learning Framework: Appendix

 \subsection{Details About Datasets and Preprocessing}

-\smallsection{ExtraSensory dataset}~\cite{vaizman2017recognizing}: collects time-series sensory measurements of 60 participants in their natural behavior, using smartphones and smartwatches.
+\textbf{ExtraSensory dataset}~\cite{vaizman2017recognizing} collects sensory measurements from 60 participants in their natural behavior using smartphones and smartwatches.
 Relevant context labels of the time-series measurements are annotated.
-There are in total 51 classes, which can be grouped into five main categories: posture (sitting, lying down, etc.), location (gym, beach, etc.), activity (eating, sleeping, etc.), companion (with friends, with co-workers).
+There are in total 51 classes, which can be grouped into five main categories: posture (e.g., sitting, lying down, etc.), location (e.g., gym, beach, etc.), activity (e.g., eating, sleeping, etc.), companion (with friends, with co-workers), phone position (e.g., phone in hand, etc.).
 Each sample is associated with 3.6 classes on average.
-During data preprocessing, the time-series data of a subject is partitioned into several pieces according to its labels to ensure each piece of the resulting time-series data is in the same behavioral context from the beginning to the end.
-Each piece of data sample is a 10-minute time-series data.
-Data sample of less than 10 minutes is padded with zeros.
+During data preprocessing, the time-series data of each subject is partitioned into segments based on the labels, ensuring that each segment represents a consistent behavioral context.
+We further organize the data into 10-minute time series.
+Samples with a duration of fewer than 10 minutes are padded with zeros.
 The features at each timestamp represent the measurements taken within one minute.
 The feature dimension is 225.

-\smallsection{MIMIC-III dataset}~\cite{johnson2016mimic}: contains inpatient data of over $40,000$ patients.
-We follow the preprocessing instruction in \cite{mullenbach2018explainable} to derive the benchmark MIMIC-III 50-label dataset.
-The data of each patient is the clinical notes that record information about what happened during a patient’s hospitalization.
-The vocabulary size of the clinical notes is 4,896.
-The notes has an average length of 1,512 words.
-The dataset contains 50 most frequent classes which can be grouped into 10 categories according to ICD, such as circulatory systems, digestive systems, etc. Each data sample is associated with 5.69 classes on average.
+\textbf{MIMIC-III dataset}~\cite{johnson2016mimic} contains inpatient data from over $40,000$ patients.
+We follow the preprocessing instructions in \cite{mullenbach2018explainable} to derive the benchmark MIMIC-III 50-label dataset.
+The data for each patient consists of clinical notes that document information about the patient's hospitalization.
+The clinical notes have a vocabulary size of 4,896, and on average, each note has a length of 1,512 words.
+The dataset includes 50 classes, which can be grouped into 10 categories based on the International Classification of Diseases (ICD).
+Each data sample is associated with an average of 5.69 classes.
+The natural language label names for the MIMIC-III dataset are obtained by matching the medical codes with the ICD-9 taxonomy.

-\smallsection{PAMAP2}~\cite{reiss2012introducing}: collects sensory measurements of 9 subjects performing 18 different physical activities (e.g., sitting, ascending stairs, etc.).
-Data are collected by inertial measurement units (IMU) sensors and a heart rate monitor.
+\textbf{PAMAP2}~\cite{reiss2012introducing} collects sensory measurements from 9 subjects performing 18 different physical activities (e.g., sitting, ascending stairs, etc.).
+The data is collected using inertial measurement units (IMU) sensors and a heart rate monitor.
 The feature dimension is 52.
 We organize the data into time series with a window size of 100.